cleph01/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Many services out in the wild require the client (our React app, for example) to provide proof that it’s authenticated with them.
+The server running these services can issue a JWT (JSON Web Token) as the authentication token, in exchange for correct login credentials

 - [ ] What steps can you take in your web apps to keep your data secure?

+Once we have the token, we can add two layers of protection to our app.
+One with protected routes, the other by sending an authentication header with our API calls.

 - [ ] Describe how web servers work.

+Computers can connect to the internet via the world wide web, locate a specific server computer through a URL and domain name, and retrieve information and/or resources from that server.
+The server itself is the physical and the software component of the overall server context.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+[POST]
+[GET]
+[PUT]/[PATCH]
+[DELETE]

 ## Project Set Up